Mecha-Streisand: Cultural references

 When the monsters battle each other at the end of the episode, a Japanese man sings songs about each of the monsters while they approach.
 This mirrors a common element throughout actual Japanese monster movies, which commonly have theme songs for the monster characters.
 Parker wrote the songs in Japanese language.
-The English translation for the lyrics sung when Robert Smith transforms translates are, "I really like Robert Smith", and the lyrics sung about Mecha-Streisand translate, "Barbra, Barbra, she's a bitch, Barbra".
-When Streisand becomes Mecha-Streisand, the line was written in Japanese, "From this moment on, I am Mecha-Streisand!", but Parker said Bergman misread some of the words so the on-air translation was imperfect.
+The English translation for the lyrics sung when Robert Smith transforms are, "I really like Robert Smith", and the lyrics sung about Mecha-Streisand translate as, "Barbra, Barbra, she's a bitch, Barbra".
+When Streisand becomes Mecha-Streisand, the line written in Japanese translates as, "From this moment on, I am Mecha-Streisand!", but Parker said Bergman misread some of the words so the on-air translation was imperfect.
 Before Leonard Maltin transforms, he screams in Japanese, "Listen, listen, here's a tulip", which Parker said is a phrase Japanese children say before passing gas.

 During the fight scene, a number of skyscrapers are shown getting destroyed.
 Parker, who acknowledged the buildings were never featured in any other South Park episode, said they were modeled after real-life skyscrapers in Denver and included in "Mecha-Streisand" only so they could get destroyed during the monster fight, a frequent element of battles in real Japanese monster films.
 Musical elements from the Hanna-Barbera cartoon Super Friends are also featured during the battle.
 Actress Sally Struthers, who was previously lampooned in the South Park episode "Starvin' Marvin", is briefly seen during a scene in "Mecha-Streisand", in which she is filming a movie scene with Poitier.
-Kyle tells Robert Smith, "Disintegration is the best album ever".
-The line was based on Parker's own enthusiasm for The Cure's 1989 album, Disintegration, and Robert Smith himself would go on to say in an interview that the line was his "happiest moment".
+As Robert Smith is leaving, Kyle shouts to him, "Disintegration is the best album ever!"
+The line was based on Parker's own enthusiasm for The Cure's 1989 album, Disintegration, and Robert Smith himself would go on to say in an interview that the line was his "happiest moment", although he originally misidentified the line as being said by Stan.
 As Smith walks into the sunset, a version of The Cure's "Let's Go to Bed" is played on the Japanese Lute (Biwa).
 Officer Barbrady makes a reference to singer-songwriter Fiona Apple with the line, "Well, you ain't Fiona Apple, and if you ain't Fiona Apple, I don't give a rat's ass."
 At the time of "Mecha-Streisand"'s airing, Apple had recently released her first studio album Tidal.